thilo-espenlaub/exp-automerge/README.md

 Another experiment... automerge feature is disabled and actions contain `gh pr merge --merge` what happens?
 The PR build fails with "To have the pull request merged after all the requirements have been met, add the `--auto` flag."

+Another experiment... use `gh pr merge --disable-auto` does it prevent auto merges?